vsrinivas/fuchsia/system/uapp/installer/README.md

 required.
 The ESP we use is configured such that it will always take precendence over other ESPs you may have on the device.
 To deal with this, you may use the 'gpt' tool to hide our ESP from the UEFI bootloader.
-All you need to hide the ESP is a bootable magenta.
-To unhide the ESP you'll need a different way to boot magenta, such as a USB drive, or another tool that can manipulate the GPT.
+All you need to hide the ESP is a bootable zircon.
+To unhide the ESP you'll need a different way to boot zircon, such as a USB drive, or another tool that can manipulate the GPT.

 First use 'lsblk' to examine the block devices you have